 Applications of a PCR machine are truly infinite.
 Some common uses are for diagnostic testing and quantitation (viral or bacterial), forensics (amplifying DNA from an extremely small blood sample to use for analysis), DNA-sequencing, cloning, etc.

-Real-time PCR is an updated PCR method that allows you to receive results as the reaction proceeds.
-Instead of waiting for the entire chain reaction to finish, you can watch the reaction proceed in “real time”.
-Biomeme provides both “quantitative” qPCR amplification plots and qualitative results.
+Real-time PCR is an updated PCR method that allows results to be available as the reaction proceeds.
+Instead of waiting for the entire reaction of over 25 cycles to finish, you can watch the reaction proceed in “real-time”.
+Biomeme provides both “quantitative” results through qPCR amplification graphs and qualitative results.